Call Button

 Chronic Migraine

-Chronic migraine is classified by having frequent migraines and headache attacks more than 15 days per month, for more than 3 months in a row.
+Chronic migraine is classified by having frequent migraine attacks more than 15 days per month, for more than 3 months in a row.
 Of these attacks, at least 8 out of the 15 attacks need to be true migraines.
 The remaining 7 out of the 15 attacks for people with chronic migraine can be other types of headaches, such as tension-type headaches.
 These migraines can be with or without aura, and are usually disabling due to the frequency of attacks per month.

 Episodic Migraine